-Stool white blood cell test, fecal leukocyte (LOO-koh-site) test
+Stool white blood cell test, fecal leukocyte (LOO-koh-site) test, FLT

-This test looks for white blood cells in your stool, which can help your health care provider diagnose the cause of inflammatory diarrhea.
+This test looks for white blood cells in your stool.
+This can help your healthcare provider diagnose the cause of inflammatory diarrhea.

-You might have this test if you have inflammatory diarrhea.
+You may need this test if you have inflammatory diarrhea.
 Symptoms may include:

 Blood or mucus in the stool

-Your doctor may order other tests that look at the stool for:
+Your healthcare provider may order other tests that look at the stool for:

 Lactoferrin or calprotectin, which are substances made by certain white blood cells

-Your doctor may also order a stool culture.
-For this test, bacteria in a stool sample are encouraged to grow in the lab so they can be seen.
+Your healthcare provider may also order a stool culture.
+For this test, bacteria in a stool sample are encouraged to grow in the lab to see if an infection is present.

-Your health care provider will give you a special container with a tightly fitting lid to place the stool sample in.
-If you aren't able to produce a stool sample, your doctor may collect a sample by inserting a swab into your rectum.
+Your healthcare provider will give you a special container with a tightly fitting lid to place the stool sample in.
+If you aren't able to produce a stool sample, your provider may collect a sample by inserting a swab into your rectum.

-You don't need to prepare for this test, but it's a good idea to tell the health care provider about other health problems you may have.
-Be sure your doctor knows about all medicines, herbs, vitamins, and supplements you are taking.
+You don't need to prepare for this test, but it's a good idea to tell the healthcare provider about other health problems you may have.
+Be sure your healthcare provider knows about all medicines, herbs, vitamins, and supplements you are taking.
 This includes medicines that don't need a prescription and any illicit drugs you may use.